missTam/Recipe-App/README.md

 ## Recipe App

-A responsive, complete Web Application for browsing cooking recipes onlne, and creating a personalized collection of recipes based on the findings.
+Responsive Web Application for browsing cooking recipes onlne, and creating a personalized collection of recipes based on the findings.
 A user can save preferred recipes, update and delete them.

 ## Code Properties